Rahm Emanuel, meet Ras Baraka.

 In response, it appears Rahm Emanuel is doing the one thing he knows how to do better than anything else: raise money.

-s that Emanuel is “fighting sagging Chicago polls with [a] fundraising blitz.”
+The Chicago Tribune reports that Emanuel is “fighting sagging Chicago polls with [a] fundraising blitz.”
 And there’s little doubt Rahm will have the ability to flood the campaign with millions of dollars in donations.

 Chicago may be seeing for the first time in a long time—at least since the election of Harold Washington in 1983—a real battle between grassroots activism and big-money campaign donations.